A Way with Words - language, linguistics, and callers from all over Podcast Por Martha Barnette and Grant Barrett. Produced by Stefanie Levine. capa

 Sobre este áudio

-Light-hearted conversation with callers from all over about new words, old sayings, slang, family expressions, language change and varieties, as well as word histories, linguistics, regional dialects, word games, grammar, books, literature, writing, and more.
-Be a part of the show with author/journalist Martha Barnette and linguist/lexicographer Grant Barrett.
-Share your language thoughts, questions, and stories: https://waywordradio.org/contact or words@waywordradio.org.
-In the US 🇺🇸 and Canada 🇨🇦, call or text 1 (877) 929-9673 toll-free 24/7.
+Fun conversation with callers from all over about new words, old sayings, slang, family expressions, word histories, linguistics, dialects, word games, books, literature, writing, and more.
+Be on the show with author/journalist Martha Barnette and linguist/lexicographer Grant Barrett.
+Share your thoughts, questions, and stories: https://waywordradio.org/contact or words@waywordradio.org.
+In the US and Canada, call or text 1 (877) 929-9673 toll-free 24/7.
 Send a voice note or message via WhatsApp, 16198004443.
 From everywhere, call or text +1 (619) 800-4443.
-Past episodes, show notes, topic search, and more: https://waywordradio.org.
-A Way with Words is listener-supported! https://waywordradio.org/donate ❤️ Want to listen without ads?
-Subscribe here! https://awww.supportingcast.fmWayword, Inc. All rights reserved.
+Past episodes, show notes, full search, more: https://waywordradio.org.
+A Way with Words is listener-supported! https://waywordradio.org/donate ❤️ Listen without ads here! https://awww.supportingcast.fmWayword, Inc. All rights reserved.
 Aprendizagem de Línguas Ciências Sociais

 Episódios